 Spiti Valley is a long list of tourist attractions, and I mean really long.
 You will need at least 10 to 14 days only to travel through the circuit while covering just the major tourist attractions.
 If you want to extend your sightseeing to the other ‘not so well known places as well, then you can spend weeks in here and will still not be done with them all.

 The thing however is that not many people really explore Spiti.
-The majority of the tourists just passes through the valley and seems keener on experiencing the road and a motorcycle ride on it.
+The majority of the tourists just pass through the valley and seem keener on experiencing the road and a motorcycle ride on it.

 About Kibber Village

 But if you truly want to see Spiti Valley then you got to take some time out to venture into its remoteness and see the villages hidden up in the hills.
-That is where the true life and beauty of Spiti is.
-You cannot just reach Kaza via Kinnaur and then move on to Chandratal or Manali from there the very next day.
-You need to at least spend 2 days to explore Spiti and see its hidden gems.
+That is where the true life and beauty of Spiti are.

 The village of Kibber, also known as Kyibar, is located at an altitude of 4,270 meters or 14,200 ft in a narrow valley on the summit of limestone rock.
 The total number of houses in the village is just around 100 and almost its entire population depends on farming for livelihood.
 It is famed as the highest or second-highest motorable village in the world but the claim is highly disputed (and incorrect).

 The village is situated in a cold desert so the landscape is quite similar to that of Ladakh.
 It is equipped with basic amenities like electricity, a school, a primary healthcare center, and a post office.
 After the recent increase in tourism in Spiti Valley, a few people have started to travel towards these remote villages.

 As a result, there are now a couple of small eateries, guest houses, and homestay options available as well.
 There is in fact also a PWD rest house in Kibber now.